rajen-shres/cobalt/docs/cobalt/django_for_porkchops.rst

 parameters if we have them (e.g. /warehouse/show_details/stock-item-365).
-You will hate all of the time that you spend in urls.py and hopefully a future version of Django will get rid of this and maybe just put the definitions directly into view.py.
+You will hate all of the time that you spend in urls.py and hopefully a future version of Django will get rid of this and maybe just put the definitions directly into view.py a bit like Flask and Django Ninja.
 However, smarter people than me think this is the best way to do it, so I doubt it will ever change.

 So the user has told us what they want to do, urls.py has mapped that to a function